akx/listeningclub/README.md

 ## UIs

+- See [the entries UI](https://akx.github.io/listeningclub/entries.html) to see what's been picked.
 - See [the selectors UI](https://akx.github.io/listeningclub/selectors.html) to see who's been picking things.
 - See [the artists UI](https://akx.github.io/listeningclub/artists.html) to see who's been featured.